3020 - Topics in Writing Course Descriptions

 - The stories we tell about our lives/become our lives.
 Adrienne Rich

 It might be said that each of us constructs and lives a “narrative,” and that this narrative is us, our identities.
 Oliver Sacks

 In this course we will explore the provocative thesis that the self is essentially a narrative construct—that we are, in a sense, “the stories we tell about our lives.”
 Our inquiry will include questions of narrative (What constitutes a narrative?
 Do all genres “tell a story?”
 Is the world intelligible without stories?); questions of self and identity (What constitutes a self?
 Is a self given content/shape/meaning through the telling and retelling of stories?
 Can we imagine an “I” apart from the capacity to narrate?); and questions of the relationship between story and self (How do particular narratives construct particular selves/identities?
 What role does rhetoric play in creating and maintaining identities?
 What roles do history and culture play?
 Do we revise our “selves” when we revise the personal narratives we write?)

-- ON THE BORDER: U.S. AND MEXICO, Dr. Tracy Ferrell
+- THE POLITICS OF DRUGS, Dr. Tracy Ferrell

 - TRAVEL WRITING, Dr. Christine Macdonald